hipay/hipay-docs/hipay-enterprise-sdk-magento_2/12-Local-payment-methods.md

 The payment method class is used to map these specific payment method request attributes.

 The `payment_products` tag is used to display payment methods in the payment form.
-In our *Sisal* example, we restrict to `sisal` product code.
+In our *SisalPay* example, we restrict to `sisal` product code.
 `display_selector` is also disabled with a zero value.

 If the local method needs custom configurations, you can put them here.
-For example, Sisal does not allow a transaction over 1,000 euros.
+For example, SisalPay does not allow a transaction over 1,000 euros.
 Therefore, we have entered custom data in the `max_order_total` and `allowed_currencies` tags.

 #### Add a JavaScript client template

 Magento 2 provides you with a JavaScript templating engine based on knockout.js.
-To display a local payment method for this type of templates, you need to declare your payment method in the Renderer List in [hipay-methods.js](src/view/frontend/web/js/view/payment/hipay-methods.js).
+To display a local payment method for this type of templates, you need to declare your payment method in the rendererList in [hipay-methods.js](src/view/frontend/web/js/view/payment/hipay-methods.js).

 ```javascript
 define(